gunthercox/ChatterBot/docs/training.rst

 chat bot from a data source in a format that is not directly supported by ChatterBot.

-Your custom trainer should `chatterbot.trainers.Trainer` class.
+Your custom trainer should inherit `chatterbot.trainers.Trainer` class.
 Your trainer will need to have a method named `train`, that can take any parameters you choose.